Nukesor/selfhosted-gaming/content/cs_go/commands.md

 ## Bot commands

+Bot's don't work in `competetive` and `wingman` mode.
+They'll just stay around and do nothing at spawn.

 - `bot_kick` Kicks all bots.
 - `bot_quota $amount` The maximum number of bots your server is allowed to have at any given time.
 - `bot_add_t` Adds a bot in the Terrorist team.